XPixelGroup/DiffBIR/README.md

 pip install -r requirements.txt
 ```

-Note the installation is only compatiable with **Linux** users.
+Note the installation is only compatible with **Linux** users.
 If you are working on different platforms, please check [xOS Installation](assets/docs/installation_xOS.md).

 <!-- ```shell
 # clone this repo